Trade, visas and tigers on the program of the visit to Widodo - ExBulletin

 It comes as international students from Indonesia at Australian universities have rebounded following COVID-induced disruptions to the sector.

-Western Australian Prime Minister Roger Cook will also meet with the Indonesian President in Sydney, with the pair set to discuss Indonesia’s transition to renewable energy and the development of its electric vehicle manufacturing industry .
+Western Australian Prime Minister Roger Cook will also meet with the Indonesian President in Sydney, with the pair set to discuss Indonesia’s transition to renewable energy and the development of its vehicle manufacturing industry electrical.

 Indonesia plans to develop electric vehicle infrastructure across the country.